dpc/rdedup/README.md

 As my backups tend to contain a lot of shared data (even backups taken on different systems), it makes perfect sense to deduplicate them.

-However I'm paranoid and I don't want one of my hosts being physically or remotely compromised, give access to data inside all my backups from all my systems.
-Existing deduplication software like [ddar][ddar] or [zbackup][zbackup] provide encryption, but only symmetrical ([zbackup issue][zbackup-issue], [ddar issue][ddar-issue]) which means you have to share the same key on all your hosts and one compromised system compromises all your backups.
+However I don't want one of my hosts being physically or remotely compromised, give access to data inside all my backups from all my systems.
+Existing deduplication software like [ddar][ddar] or [zbackup][zbackup] provide encryption, but only symmetrical ([zbackup issue][zbackup-issue], [ddar issue][ddar-issue]) which means you have to share the same key on all your hosts and one compromised system gives access to all your backup data.

 To fill the missing piece in my master backup plan, I've decided to write it myself using my beloved Rust programming language.
-That's how `rdedup` started.

 ## How it works

 `rdedup` works very much like [zbackup][zbackup] and other deduplication software with a little twist:

-* Thanks to public key cryptography, making backups.
+* Thanks to public key cryptography, secure passpharse is required only when restoring data, while adding and deduplicating new data does not.
-* Everything should be synchronization friendly.
-Even simple Dropbox/Syncthing should work fine for data replication.
+* Everything is synchronization friendly.
+Dropbox, Syncthing and similar should work fine for data synchronization.

-`rdedup` uses a special format to use a given directory as a deduplication storage.

-When saving data, `rdedup` will split it into smaller pieces (*chunks*) using rolling sum algorithm, and store each chunk under unique name (sha256 digest).
-Then the whole backup will be described as *index*: a list of chunk ids.
+When storing data, `rdedup` will split it into smaller pieces - *chunks* - using rolling sum, and store each *chunk* under unique id (sha256 *digest*) in a special format directory: *repo*.
+Then the whole backup will be described as *index*: a list of *digests*.

-Index will be stored internally just like the data itself.
-Recursively, this reduces each backup to one unique id, which is written to *name* file.
+*Index* will be stored internally just like the data itself.
+Recursively, this reduces each backup to one unique *digest*, which is saved under given *name*.

-When restoring data, `rdedup` will read the index, then restore the data, reading the chunks listed in index.
+When restoring data, `rdedup` will read the *index*, then restore the data, reading each *chunk* listed in it.

-Thanks to this chunking scheme, when saving frequently similar data, a lot of common chunks will be reused, saving space.
+Thanks to rolling sum chunking scheme, when saving frequently similar data, a lot of common *chunks* will be reused, saving space.

-What makes `rdedup` unique, is that every time new storage directory is created, a pair of keys (public and secret) is being generated.
-Public key is saved in the storage directory itself in plain text, while secret key is protected with passphrase.
+What makes `rdedup` unique, is that every time new *repo* directory is created, a pair of keys (public and secret) is generated.
+Public key is saved in the storage directory in plain text, while secret key is encrypted with key derived from a passphrase.

-Every `rdedup` saves a new chunk of data it's encrypted with public key so it can only be decrypted using the corresponding secret key.
-This way new backups can be created, with full deduplication, while only accessing the data requires the private key.
+Every time `rdedup` saves a new chunk file, it's data is encrypted using public key so it can only be decrypted using the corresponding secret key.
+This way new data can always be added, with full deduplication, while only restring data requires providing the passphrase to unlock the private key.

-The nice part is: removing old data does not require entering passphrase.
-Only the data itself is encrypted, making operations like garbage collecting old chunks possible on untrusted machines.
+Nice little detail: `rdedup` supports removing old *names* and no longer needed chunks (garbage collection) without passphrase.
+Only the data chunks are encrypted, making operations like garbage collection save even on untrusted machines.

-### Details
+### Technical Details

-* [bup][bup] method is used to split files into chunks
+* [bup][bup] methods of splitting files into chunks is used
-* sha256 is used to identify chunks
+* sha256 sum of chunk data is used as digest id
 * [libsodium][libsodium]'s [sealed boxes][libsodium-sealed-boxes-doc] are used for encryption/decryption:
   * ephemeral keys are used for sealing
   * chunk digest is used as nonce
+* private key is encrypted using [libsodium][libsodium] `crypto secretbox` using random nonce, and key derived from passphrase using password hashing and random salt

 ## Installation